rasifr/spock/README.md

 Also, you will need to configure your `pg_hba.conf` file to allow logical replication connections from localhost.
 Logical replication connections are treated by `pg_hba.conf` as regular connections to the provider database.

-Then, use the node_create command to create the provider node:
+Then, use the `spock.node_create` command to create the provider node:

     SELECT spock.node_create(
         node_name := 'provider1',